 We have all witnessed the increasing pace of technological evolution and the resulting opportunities that evolution creates.
-Finding ways to leverage those opportunities in the connected real estate market is what “smart” buildings are all about.
+Finding ways to leverage those opportunities in the connected real estate market is what ‘smart buildings’ are all about.

 While the concept of a smart building – or an environment that dynamically responds and adjusts to the occupant’s needs – has existed for many years, the technology needed to make them practical arrived at a slower pace.
-That has changed drastically in recent years as new smart systems, applications and sensors have flooded the home improvement market.
+That has changed drastically in recent years as new smart systems, applications, and IoT sensors have flooded the home improvement market.
 But what about the commercial space?
 How can we get the same level of performance from our office buildings that we get at home?

-One key piece of technology that has allowed many new systems to become available for commercial environments is high power Power over Ethernet, or PoE.
-Originally developed to support IP phones and security cameras around 20 years ago, PoE launched providing 15 watts of power making it impractical as an everyday power solution.
-Over time we have seen PoE grow to support 30W, 60W, and now support for 90W is on the horizon.
-Today, PoE can power a host of building management applications from lighting, to HVAC, to digital displays and more making the smart building revolution a practical reality.
+One key piece of technology that has allowed many new systems to become available for commercial environments is High-Power Power over Ethernet, or PoE.
+Originally developed to support IP phones and security cameras around 20 years ago, PoE launched providing 15 watts of power, making it impractical as an everyday power solution.
+Over time, we have seen PoE grow to support 30W, 60W, and now support for 90W is on the horizon.
+Today, PoE can power a host of building management applications from lighting to HVAC, to digital displays and more making the smart building revolution a practical reality.

 Smart Buildings Defined

-In today’s hypercompetitive real estate environment it’s all about doing more with less and eliminating waste.
+In today’s hypercompetitive real estate environment, it’s all about doing more with less and eliminating waste.
 If you can build a commercial space that both meets those needs and yields a positive work environment, you’ve got the perfect equation.

 Replacing old, outdated high voltage legacy fluorescent fixtures with modern LED solutions can reduce an electric bill by 30 to 40%.
-Taking this one step further by replacing AC fixtures with digitally controlled PoE-based LEDs can more than double energy savings, with some customer reporting up to 90% savings.
+Taking this one step further by replacing AC fixtures with digitally controlled PoE-based LEDs can more than double energy savings, with some customers reporting up to 90% savings.

 The human eye cannot tell the difference between fixtures with an output of 85% and fixtures with an output of 100%.
 While typical fluorescent fixtures can only function at 100%, smart LED fixtures can be set to 85%, instantly creating a 15% energy savings per month.
 Enhanced daylight harvesting algorithms can cut expenses even further while simultaneously improving the building’s overall lighting environment.

 Some PoE LED fixtures have built-in occupancy sensors that integrate with a building’s HVAC system to enable dynamic environmental monitoring.
-If a conference room is unoccupied, or only partially occupied, lights in the unused portion of the room can automatically switch off to conserve power.
-At the same time, the HVAC system can adjust to heat or cool the space based on need and occupancy verses time of year.
+If a conference room is unoccupied or only partially occupied, lights in the unused portion of the room can automatically switch off to conserve power.
+At the same time, the HVAC system can adjust to heat or cool the space based on need and occupancy versus time of year.
 Fine-tuning these two system controls can create enormous savings year over year.